p-bishop/testepaswmm/README.md

 The model adapter executes the EPA SWMM model.

-### 3. Write Model Adapter Messages to the Run Diagnostics File
+### 3. Write Run Diagnostics File

-Model adapter warnings and errors messages during the Pre-Adapter steps are written to the run diagnostics file.
+Model adapter warnings and errors messages during the model run are written to the run diagnostics file.
 More details are provided in **section 4.4** (Messaging and Error  Handling).
 FEWS will read this file upon completion of the Pre-Adapter execution and will report those to the FEWS interface.

  ## **3. Post-Adapter**